Eratos1122/ImageEdit/README.md

 Important
 --------------

-The <Gray> part of border image should be transparent for working.
+The <gray> part of the border-image should be transparent to work with.
-And the mask image should consist of only two colors - white & black.
+The mask image should consist of only two colors, white and black.

 Code
 --------------